Call for Proposals

 - 1.

 Not all funds awarded go directly to PIs’ laboratories.
-For example, work done by vetted research organizations or academic research facilities will be paid for by SPARK NS directly to the organizations from awarded funds.
+For example, work done by contract research organizations or academic research facilities will be paid for by SPARK NS directly to the organizations from awarded funds.

 - 2.